silver1145/com-mate-converter/README.md

    (Only Support Windows 10/11 x64)
 2. Download the `com_mate_converter-{version}-py3-none-any.whl`
    Install Python (**>=3.8**) and use command `pip install com_mate_converter-{...}.whl` to install it.
+   Select a working path, download the `resources/config` directory to the working directory.
+And use the `cmc` command in this directory to start.
    (Note that Windows only support to Python 3.8)

 ## Usage